Halifax (band): History

 In December 2006, Halifax competed in the finals of MTV2's Dew Circuit Breakout, an annual TV battle of the bands sponsored by Mountain Dew, against Fallen from the Sky and Zolof the Rock & Roll Destroyer.
 Halifax placed first, following in the footsteps of hellogoodbye, who won the competition the year before.
 Due to a chronic knee injury, Payton left the band in January 2007.
 He was replaced by bassist Eric Ivener.

 In 2007, the band completed tours of the United States and the United Kingdom with Madina Lake, Envy on the Coast and My American Heart.
 Their song "Nightmare" was featured in MLB 07: The Show.

 In March 2008, the band performed at the South by So What?! festival.
 Mike Hunau left the band in April 2008.
 In the Summer of 2008 Halifax announced that they would be recording with Dwight Baker in Austin, Texas.
 The band uploaded many pictures and videos of them in the studio to their MySpace and YouTube channel, as well as a demo song "Perfect Life".

 On January 8, 2009, the band announced their next album and their departure from Drive-Thru Records.
 On April 5, Halifax released "Snakeslide" and "My Restless Heart", the first two songs from this forthcoming album, unmastered and unmixed.
 In July the group released two more songs, "Tonight" and "No Saturation", also unmastered and unmixed.
 Halifax announced their next single "Breathe" on February 12, 2010.
 The album, a six-track EP entitled Align, was released on April 6, 2010.
 The band announced they were signed to Rocket Science Records on March 30, 2010.

+Musical style

+Halifax's styles are emo rock, emo pop and pop-punk.